zhibirc/msgpack-unpacker-extension/README.md

 </div>

 [MessagePack](https://msgpack.org/) is the incredible alternative for serializing data in network transmissions.
-However, it has one significant drawback in compare with widely used and familiar JSON format -- it's readability by humans.
+However, it has one significant drawback in compare with widely used and familiar JSON format -- its readability by humans.

 This extension makes an attempt to compensate this inconvenience by unpacking MessagePack-decoded payloads to the regular JSON, and displaying it into separate DevTools tab.